Fort Worth Front-End Car Accident Lawyer

 The State of Texas follows the modified comparative negligence theory.
 According to Texas Civil Practice & Remedies Code §33.003, juries in accident cases must evaluate the actions of all involved parties and assign blame based on those actions.
 For example, if a front-end accident occurs because a plaintiff is following too closely behind the defendant’s car before the defendant slams on the brakes, the jury may assign the plaintiff a percentage of blame for the incident.

 If the jury assigns more than 51 percent of the blame to the plaintiff, they may be ineligible to recover any compensation.
 For this reason, it is especially important to perform comprehensive investigations into the causes of the accident.
 Since many of these incidents are ambiguous as to who is to blame, a deep knowledge of the laws and the layouts of roads may help to promote a plaintiff’s case.

 Speak to a Fort Worth Head-On Collision Attorney Today

 Head-on collision accident cases can raise many complicated legal questions.
 The plaintiff’s attorney bears the responsibility to prove that another driver is to blame for the crash.
 A seasoned Fort Worth front-end car accident lawyer could collect evidence from the scene of the accident, evaluate the actions of the defendant, and utilize local laws to demonstrate defendant negligence.
 You may be eligible to recover compensation for all of your damages such as medical expenses, lost income, loss of enjoyment of life, as well as pain and suffering.

-Let an experienced attorney help your case.
+Let an experienced attorney in your community help your case.
 Schedule a consultation today to get started on your head-on collision claim.